WELCOME TO OUR CLIMATE ISSUE.

-Diplomat also continues to review the credentials of new heads of mission to the Court of St James’s, this month meeting the Ambassadors of Russia and El Salvador, along with the High Commissioner for Botswana.
+Diplomat continues to review the credentials of new heads of mission to the Court of St James’s, this month meeting the Ambassadors of Afghanistan, Iceland and Slovakia.

 Please stay safe in the meantime.